Matthew Potts continues to impress as England battle for control in NZ Test - NewsBreak

 Matthew Potts continues to impress as England battle for control in NZ Test

-Matthew Potts continued his stirring debut as England continued to scrap for control of a low-scoring first LV= Insurance Test against New Zealand.
+Matthew Potts continued his stirring debut as England scrapped for control of a low-scoring first LV= Insurance Test against New Zealand.

 After 17 wickets fell on day one at Lord’s, the game continued to advance at speed as another seven went before Friday’s tea break.